pmitros/tsvx/README.md

 We have nice standards for documents (XML, as well as other markup languages).
 We have nice standards for objects and configuration data (YAML and JSON).
-We don't have any nice standards for tabular or numerical dataa.
+While numerical and tabular data is becoming increasingly important, we don't have any nice standards for representing it; it is very ad-hoc.

-Numerical and tabular data is becoming increasingly important.
-It's also increasingly being used across tools.
-We often see organizations which have terabytes of data in systems like Hadoop and Vertica, gigabytes in databases and flat files, and kilobytes of hand-curated data in spreadsheets.
-Integration of data between such systems is increasingly important.
+It is also increasingly being interchanged across tools.
+We see organizations which have terabytes of data in systems like Hadoop and Vertica, gigabytes in databases and flat files, and kilobytes of hand-curated data in spreadsheets, all of which is integrated in common systems.

 Our design goals are:

 * **Human-readability**
-* **Basic interchange** between Excel, Google Docs, Hadoop, LibreOffice, MySQL, PostgreSQL, Python, R, Vertica, and others without extensive scripting.
-This doesn't need to be optimal (e.g. a fixed-sized string field might go to a variable-sized string), but it should be workable
+* **Compatibility**.
+Excel, Google Docs, Hadoop, LibreOffice, MySQL, PostgreSQL, Python, R, Vertica, and other tools should open each other's imports and exports, maintainnig basic type information without additional scripting.
-* **Simplification of parsing code**, making processing scripts much simpler and less brittle.
+* **Simple parsing**.
+Processing scripts are simpler and less brittle.
 With tsvx, adding a column or changing column order doesn't break scripts.
-* **Better reuse**.
-We have many TSV files sitting around, often years old, and often no great idea what's in them, or how to regenerate them on current data.
-We want to add such documentation in-line.
+* **In-Line Documentation**.
+We have many TSV files sitting around, often years old, and no idea of what they contain, or how to regenerate them on current data.
-* Some **backwards-compatibility**.
-A tsvx file will open reasonably in a spreadsheet unaware of tsvx
+* **Backwards-compatibility**.
+A tsvx file should open reasonably in spreadsheets unaware of tsvx
-* **Fast, single-pass processing**.
-I can reasonably work with tsvx files up to a few gigabytes
+* **Fast, single-pass processing**. tsvx files are usable up to perhaps 10GB of data.
 * **Extensibility**.
-Programs should be able to include enough metadata for meaningful import/export.
-If it becomes popular, tools like mysqldump should be able to build on top of this
+If it becomes popular, it should be able to replace formats from tools like mysqldump with something less ad-hoc.

 Status
 ======

 We will have a **request-for-comments period**, which we will probably close off late 2016 or early 2017.
-Once we decide if this is a good way to do this, I'll make this more production-ready, and perhaps draft an IETF RFC or similar standard.
+If we decide this is a good idea, we'll make this more production-ready, and perhaps draft an IETF RFC or similar standard.

 File Structure
 ==============